spacecatpixel/lokidocs/SNFullGuide.md

 The `loki-wallet-cli` has generated us a wallet called `MyWallet` and is now prompting us for a password.

 > _Note:_
->-   _when typing the password, the characters will not appear.
+>-   _When typing the password, the characters will not appear.
 It will seem as if you are typing and no text is appearing however the terminal is logging every character you type including if it is capitalised or lowercase._
 >-   _Write down your wallet name and password on a piece of paper as this information will be required every time we want to enter our wallet._
 >-   _Use a password with uppercase letters, lowercase letters, numbers, symbols and make the password at least 9 characters long._